 “Cadixtat, Chaos Titan and the Lord of the Five-Pointed Forge stands atop his crucible, petrified for all time.
-Was he to awaken the world would be driven into fire and disarray, likes of which have not been seen since the First Wars.
+Was he to awaken, the world would be driven into fire and disarray, the likes of which have not been seen since the First Wars.

-Despite his seeming inaction, his shadow falls on the world, feverishly haunting the dreams of artisans and madmen with chaotic inspiration.
-Through their actions the Five-Pointed Forge still spews forth discord and strangeness to this day.”
+Despite his seeming inaction, his shadow falls on the world, haunting the feverish dreams of artisans and madmen with chaotic inspiration.
+Through their actions the Five-Pointed Forge still spews forth discord and strangeness.”

 I sometimes ask myself why all of the clerics in our games tend towards chaos.
 Must be something about our personal astral auras, since we roll stats, alignments and even gods.
 There is little choice involved.